rkuma183/wilsonmar.github.io/_posts/2017-08-22-cloud-foundry.md

    It's kinda like a Postal Service zip code designating the general vacinity.

    An HTTP route is determined by the URL, while a TCP route uses the port number.

+   Only the TCP route (NOT HTTP) allows data to pass through without the GoRouter needing to examine it.

    ### Through the Web App Load Balancer